sandrina-p/portfolio_v3/README.md

 Let me introduce you to someone who helps to turn ideas into accessible experiences.

-Her name is Sandrina Pereira and she’s a frontend developer.
+Her name is Sandrina Pereira and she’s a UX Engineer.

 ----